alien4cloud/alien4cloud.github.io/documentation/2.0.0/user_guide/catalog_type_search.md

 ## Component overview

-In order to see components details (description, inheritance, properties, capabilities, requirements, attributes etc.) you can just click on it and the following screen will be displayed:
+In order to see components details (description, inheritance, properties, capabilities, requirements, attributes etc.) just click on it and the following screen will be displayed:

 [![Component details](../../images/2.0.0/user_guide/catalog/types/component_details.png)](../../images/2.0.0/user_guide/catalog/types/component_details.png)